holochain/docs-pages/src/pages/references/enable-holo.md

 ---

 !!! info Requires Holochain 0.2
-The Holo hosting network runs the unstable Holochain 0.2 on all its nodes, so you'll need to make sure that your hApp is compoatible with 0.2.
+The Holo hosting network runs the unstable Holochain 0.2 on all its nodes, so you'll need to make sure that your hApp is compatible with 0.2.
 The scaffolding tool commands in this guide will set up the proper dependencies for you.
 If you're starting with an existing hApp or have used the scaffolding tool commands in the [Get Started guide](/get-started/), you'll need to upgrade your hApp manually.
 !!!

 ## Intro